fmtr/fmtr.tools/README.md

     - Extras: None
 - `tools.random`: Provides additional functions for random number generation and selection, useful for data augmentation.
     - Extras: None
+- `tools.semantic`: Manages semantic similarity operations using Sentence Transformers: loading a pre-trained model, vectorizing a text corpus, and retrieving the top matches based on similarity scores for a given query string.
+  - Extras: `semantic`
 - `tools.string`: Provides utilities for handling string formatting.
     - Extras: None
 - `tools.logging`: Configures and initializes a logger using the Loguru library.
 Provides customizable logging formats for time, level, file, function, and message components.